pittsburghmodular/NullVentana/README.md

 Number keys 1–9 and 0 still pick Shape A.

-Available shapes: ORBS, RINGS, SCOPE, WAVES, TUNNEL, MEMORY, LISSAJOUS, ALTITUDE, BLOBS, POLYLOCK, SONAR, AURORA, ODYSSEY, SUPERNOVA, BLACKHOLE, CONSTELLATION, GLITCH, HLINES, MOIRE, COLORBARS, SPIROGRAPH, PULSES, FOREST, SNOW, RAIN, TRIANGLES, RISING, DIAMONDS, HOLLOW, SOLAR, LIMINAL, SYNTH, GROVE, VAPORWAVE, ASTEROIDS, CITY, PLANET, JELLYFISH, OIL PAINT, NEON CITY, SCRATCH, SKYLINE, AMOEBAS, PLAYFIELD, SPRITES, MUNCH, PADDLES, QUILT, LIQUID LIGHT, MATRIX, HARMONIC.
+Available shapes: ORBS, RINGS, SCOPE, WAVES, TUNNEL, MEMORY, LISSAJOUS, ALTITUDE, BLOBS, POLYLOCK, SONAR, AURORA, ODYSSEY, SUPERNOVA, BLACKHOLE, CONSTELLATION, GLITCH, HLINES, MOIRE, COLORBARS, SPIROGRAPH, PULSES, FOREST, SNOW, RAIN, TRIANGLES, RISING, DIAMONDS, HOLLOW, SOLAR, LIMINAL, SYNTH, GROVE, VAPORWAVE, ASTEROIDS, CITY, PLANET, JELLYFISH, OIL PAINT, NEON CITY, SCRATCH, SKYLINE, AMOEBAS, PLAYFIELD, SPRITES, MUNCH, PADDLES, QUILT, LIQUID LIGHT, MATRIX, HARMONIC, MESH GRID, SWARM, UNKNOWN PLEASURES, DOT GRID, BLOB, HALLWAY.

 Each shape reacts to the audio bands in its own way — SCOPE draws the raw waveform, DIAMONDS drives each ring from a different band, PLANET flies faster and dips lower on the bass, and so on.
 Experiment.

+### WebGL-visualizer set
+Six shapes in the spirit of browser music visualizers, drawn in plain 2D.
+All six keep their own state per slot, integrate their motion from time (so RATE OF CHANGE and PAUSE apply) and draw no backdrop, so they are transparent with BACKGROUND OFF and work as overlays.
+- **MESH GRID** — a wireframe plane seen from a low, slowly yawing camera.
+Rings ripple out from the centre, the spectrum is laid along the radius (bass in the middle, treble at the rim), noise rolls across the whole sheet and every bass onset sends one extra crest outward.
+Bass raises the peaks, low-mids speed the ripple, high-mids stir the noise; the lines whiten at the crests.
+DENSITY sets the grid resolution.
+- **SWARM** — three clouds of glowing particles, one per band: the bass cloud, the low-mid cloud and the high-mid cloud each swell with their own level (fast attack, slow release) as they drift around each other.
+Low-mids drive the orbit speed, high-mids stir the noise field that folds the clouds into one another, treble sizes and whitens every dot and throws sparks off the rims, and a bass onset flings all the particles outward before the orbits pull them back in.
+DENSITY sets the particle count (250–1,500).
+- **UNKNOWN PLEASURES** — stacked oscilloscope traces.
+The live waveform is written into a short history and each line shows an older copy, so a hit rolls back through the stack like a ripple in time; a ridge in the middle, lifted by the spectrum, shapes every trace.
+Front lines hide the ones behind them (that occlusion is skipped with BACKGROUND OFF, so the layers beneath show through the whole stack).
+Bass raises the ridge, low-mids sharpen the trace, treble brightens the front lines.
+With no input it draws a synthetic wave.
+DENSITY sets the number of lines (10–36).
+- **DOT GRID** — a field of dots breathing in rings from the centre: the spectrum runs along the radius, a slow swell circles outward and every bass onset launches a bright ring that travels to the edge.
+Dot size and brightness follow the local level; treble whitens the brightest dots.
+DENSITY sets the pitch of the grid.
+- **BLOB** — a thin-lined wireframe ball whose surface is pushed in and out by rolling noise.
+Bass snaps the whole blob larger and throws spikes out of the noise crests on each kick, low-mids spin and stretch it, high-mids churn the noise and deepen the relief, treble whitens and thickens the front lines and lights the core; the spectrum runs pole to pole as extra relief.
+The back of the mesh is a faint ghost.
+DENSITY sets the mesh resolution.
+- **HALLWAY** — a corridor of slabs receding to a vanishing point, walking slowly toward the viewer.
+The walls are what move: on every kick the near end of both walls, the floor and the ceiling hinges hard into the corridor while the far end stays put, then a pulse rolls down the hall to the vanishing point as the near end relaxes; between kicks the walls breathe with the bass and low-mids.
+Each slab also leans into the hall by its own band (nearest = bass, farthest = high-mids) through a smooth attack/release envelope, so the hall ripples rather than flickers.
+Beat timing runs on real time, so RATE OF CHANGE only changes the walking speed.
+DENSITY sets how many slabs line the hall.

 ### Newer shapes